FoldingCommunity/PageRenderer/README.md

        $ git submodules init
        $ git submodules update

-   This will make sure that you have the latest version of all the translations.
+   This will make sure that you have the latest version of all the translations and templates.

 2. Just run the rendering script and it will dump the rendered pages into `output/`: